 - In a large bowl, add the oat flour, baking powder, and greek yogurt.
 Mix with wooden spoon until combined and dough forms.
 It will feel sticky initially, and will thicken gradually as the greek yogurt soaks up the oat flour.

-- Grease a mini muffin tin and add bagel dough to muffin tins.
-This will yield 12 mini bagels.
+- Grease a mini muffin tin and add bagel dough to muffin tins in equal pieces.
+This will yield 12 mini size bagels.

 - Sprinkle with toppings of choice, I used Everything But The Bagel Seasoning (alternatively you could use sesame seeds and poppy seeds).
-Bake for 8-10 minutes.
+Bake for 8-10 minutes or until golden brown.

-- Top with cream cheese or serve with melted butter and inhale!
+- Top your homemade 3 ingredient mini bagel bites with cream cheese or serve with melted butter and inhale!

 DO I HAVE TO USE GLUTEN FREE OATS?